Dos Santos woos Oi, PT with possible capital hike to support bid

 "We believe that the combination of these solutions ... will reduce the leveraging of Oi more than the simple sale of PT Portugal would," Silva said, reiterating that Terra Peregrin has no plans to increase its bid of 1.35 euros per PT SGPS share.

-Dos Santos, who is listed by Forbes as Africa's richest woman with a net worth of $3.7 billion (2.4 billion pounds), is chief executive and major shareholder in Angolan telecoms firm Unitel, and has a large stake in Portugal's No. 2 telecoms firm, NOS.
+Dos Santos, who is listed by Forbes as Africa's richest woman with a net worth of $3.7 billion, is chief executive and major shareholder in Angolan telecoms firm Unitel, and has a large stake in Portugal's No. 2 telecoms firm, NOS.

 Following the Oi merger, PT SGPS's stake in Oi is its only asset, apart from 900 million euros of defaulted debt by a bankrupt holding company of the Espirito Santo family.